rasmus-z/WinCopies-framework/WinCopies.Util/README.md

 Updates
 -------

-- Bug fixed in some of the 'If' methods
-- 'If' methods speed improvement
+- ArrayAndListBuilder class added to build arrays, lists and observable collections like the .Net's StringBuilder.
-- 'ToString' extension method added for the 'IEnumerable' type to display the content of a given IEnumerable
+- Extension methods added for the LinkedLists.
-- Added base classes for view models

 Description
 -----------